alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/amm-guides/README.md

 # 💧 AMM Liquidity Guides

-The traditional AMM model on ALEX allows you to add liquidity across the entire price range of a token pair.
+The traditional AMM (Automated Market Maker) model on ALEX spreads your liquidity **evenly across the full price curve** of a token pair.

-This approach is simple and passive — a good fit if you want to earn trading fees without worrying about market price movements.
+This is a **simple and passive** strategy — ideal if you want to earn trading fees without selecting price ranges or actively managing your position.

+Once you provide liquidity:
+- You receive **LP tokens** that represent your share of the pool.
+- Your share grows automatically as trading fees are collected.
-Once your liquidity is added, you’ll receive LP tokens representing your share of the pool.
-You can remove your liquidity at any time to redeem your tokens and your share of the earned fees.
+- You can remove your liquidity at any time to redeem your tokens and earned rewards.

+This guide will walk you through the steps to **add** and **remove** liquidity using the AMM model.

 ## Explore